We Buy Houses in Orange County

 Tourism-Economy Volatility

 Orange County's economy is heavily tied to Disney, Universal, and the convention industry.
-When tourism dips, service-industry workers, who make up a huge portion of homeowners in Pine Hills, Azalea Park, and Meadow Woods, face income disruptions that make mortgage payments impossible.
+When tourism dips, service-industry workers, who make up a huge portion of homeowners in Pine Hills, Azalea Park, and Meadow Woods, face income disruptions that make mortgage payments harder to keep current.

 Rapid Depreciation in Older Communities